Deformed single ring theorems: Example: the Jordan block matrix

 \subsection{Acknowledgments}

 The authors thank Hari Bercovici for useful conversations.
 We particularly thank him for showing us the proof of Lemma~\ref{prop:finiterankpert}.
 The first author is partially supported by the MoST grant 111-2115-M-001-011-MY3.
-The second author is supported in part by Collaboration Grants for Mathematicians from Simons Foundation and a NSF grant LEAPS-MPS-2316836.
+The second author is supported in part by Collaboration Grants for Mathematicians from Simons Foundation, NSF grant LEAPS-MPS-2316836, and NSF CAREER Award DMS-2339565.